npranav7619/IPC-through-Shared-Memory/README.md

 Register -> server returns with a unique key

-Unregister -> server deletes the pid from the list of known pids
+Unregister -> server deletes the pid from the list of known pids and makes it so that the client is unable to calculate

-Calculate -> client can send numbers to the server which is calculated using threads and then returned back to the client
+Calculation -> client can send numbers to the server which is calculated using threads and then returned back to the client